Close

 Choose from the following non-fiction Gale eBook collections: Arts, Biography, Business, Education, Environment, General Reference, History, Information and Publishing, Law, Literature, Medicine, Multicultural Studies, Nation and World, Religion, Science, Social Science, and Technology.

-hoopla--movies, television shows, ebooks, comics, and more
+hoopla--Movies, television shows, eBooks, comics, and more

 Borrow, listen, read, and enjoy on hoopla.
 Includes a selection of movies, television shows, educational/instructional videos, documentaries, music, eAudiobooks, eBooks, and comics via your browser, smartphone, or tablet (via iOS (Apple) devices and select Android devices). hoopla also supports Amazon Alexa devices including support for the Echo, Dot, Spot, and Show.
 No waiting lists.
 No holds.
 No late fees.
 Instant availability.
-Borrow 5 items per month.
-Get started enjoying hoopla.
+Borrow 5 items per month and make the most of your library membership.
+But that's not all—please note that there is also a daily limit across the Library system to ensure fair access to all users.

 hoopla now supports Amazon Alexa devices!
 You can play borrowed audiobooks and music albums directly on your Amazon Echo, Dot, Spot, and Show devices.
 Additionally, Alexa can tell you how many borrows you have left in the month, what you currently have borrowed, the Library’s phone number (if you need a person to talk with) and more!
 When listening to music from Hoopla, you can use “Alexa next” or “Alexa previous” to go to the next/previous tracks.
 When asking Alexa to interact with Hoopla, phrase your command like this: “Alexa, ask hoopla…”